-How to Get Rid of Leafhoppers ~ Garden Pest Control
+How to Get Rid of Leafhoppers in the Garden

-This article is going to be short and sweet.
-Basically, this is the first year I started to notice my plants developing tiny, light-colored speckles all over the leaves.
-Because I generally practice IPM (Integrated Pest Management) in my garden, I wasn’t jumping for a cure right away.
-Slowly but surely, I started to notice that my plants would lose their green color.
-This lead to stunting and slower growth—now I had a leaf hopper problem.ย
+This is the first year I started to notice my plants developing tiny, light-colored speckles all over the leaves.
+Because I generally practice IPM (Integrated Pest Management) in my garden, I wasn’t jumping for a spray or solution right away.
+Eventually I observed tiny little green bugs hopping amongst the leaves of my plants—leafhoppers!
+While the good news is that leafhopper damage is rarely fatal, there are still many reasons to get rid of leafhoppers in the garden.

 What is Integrated Pest Management (IPM)?
 According to the UC statewide IPM program: “IPM is an ecosystem-based strategy that focuses on long-term prevention of pests or their damage through a combination of techniques such as biological control, habitat manipulation, modification of cultural practices, and use of resistant varieties….Pest control materials are selected and applied in a manner that minimizes risks to human health, beneficial and nontarget organisms, and the environment.”

 Whew!
-I know that’s a mouthful, but basically I’ll try trapping, companion planting, and creating a healthy ecosystem for beneficial insects before trying any sort of chemical sprays or pesticides to kill pests.
+I know that’s a mouthful, but basically my pest prevention strategy is to try trapping, companion planting, and creating a healthy ecosystem for beneficial insects before trying any sort of chemical sprays or pesticides to kill pests.
+Furthermore, I will only use treatments approved for organic gardening.

+Before we talk about how to get rid of leafhoppers, let’s start with how concerned you should be.
 I’m happy to say that, most of the time, leafhoppers will not kill your plants.
-The damage is simply annoying to see and not visually appealing.
-The picture below is a scarlet runner bean leaf with leafhopper damage.
-The plant is just fine and is over 6 feet tall!
+The damage caused by leafhoppers is simply annoying to see and not visually appealing.
+The picture above is a scarlet runner bean leaf with leafhopper damage.
+As you can see, there are tiny white dots that look like areas where the plant has be scraped of it’s green juices.
+Despite the damage, this scarlet runner bean plant is just fine and is over 6 feet tall!

 What are leafhoppers and why are they bad for plants?